halaxa/json-machine/README.md

 - Constant memory footprint for unpredictably large JSON documents.
 - Ease of use.
 Just iterate JSON of any size with `foreach`.
 No events and callbacks.
-- Efficient iteration on any subtree of the document, specified by [Json Pointer](#json-pointer)
+- Efficient iteration on any subtree of the document, specified by [JSON Pointer](#json-pointer)
 - Speed.
 Performance critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode JSON document items by default.
 See [Decoders](#decoders).
 - Parses not only streams but any iterable that produces JSON chunks.